NKI-CCB/imfusion/docs/usage.rst

 Sequences of blacklisted regions are replaced by 'N' nucleotides in the generated reference.

-The command for building a Tophat-Fusion-based reference is nearly identical:
+The command for building a reference for Tophat-Fusion is nearly identical:

 .. code:: bash